luislucena16/luislucena16/README.md

 </p>

-- 🔭 I’m currently working with Blockchain Development and Business Automation ...
+- 🔭 I’m currently working with Blockchain, Software Development and Business Automation ...
 - 🌱 I’m currently learning Rust, Solana ...
 - 👯 I’m looking to collaborate on differents projects about web3 and decentralized ecosystem ...
 - 🤔 I’m looking for help with projects about Games, IoT, GameFi ...